achannarasappa/blog/source/_posts/functional-programming-in-go-with-generics.md

 Some features to call outs in the above examples:

-1. The imperative implementation is valid Go 1.16 (latest version at time of writing) code while the functional implementation is only valid when compiled with Go 1.18 (go2go)
+1. The imperative implementation is valid Go 1.16 (latest version at time of writing) syntax while the functional implementation is only valid when compiled with Go 1.18 (go2go)
 2. Generic functions with type parameters in the functional example (e.g. `Compose3`, `Head`, etc) are only supported with Go 1.18
-3. Both implementations use differing logic to solve the same problem
+3. Both implementations use differing logic to solve the same problem that best suit each respective style
 4. The imperative implementation is likely computationally more efficient than a functional one that uses eager evaluation (i.e. [pneumatic](https://github.com/achannarasappa/pneumatic) in this example)

 ### Experimenting with a Go 1.18 functional library